When Due Diligence Fails: Recovering Millions in Investment Fraud

 The Human Intelligence Advantage in Fraud Investigation

+Recent studies, such as the UNC analysis on Venture Fraud, highlight that VC-backed firms are significantly more vulnerable to misconduct than previously thought.
 This case shows that traditional due diligence, while necessary, isn’t always sufficient protection against sophisticated fraud.
-Unlike other methods that require legal procedures and public disclosure, HUMINT allowed for discreet investigation.
-The intelligence gathered revealed hidden assets, uncovered the CEO’s actual intentions, and provided compelling evidence of the entire fraud scheme.
+HUMINT uncovered the CEO’s actual intentions, revealed hidden assets, and provided compelling evidence of the entire fraud scheme.

 Through this strategic human intelligence work, the fund achieved what seemed impossible: complete financial recovery while maintaining confidentiality.
 The matter was quietly resolved through private negotiation, allowing the new VC firm to continue building its portfolio and market position without the setback becoming public knowledge.